PhychiasLokDansk/Laaerad/docs/index.md

 ---

 &copy; This Website is constructed by Phychias Lok, Phychiaslok@gmail.com.
-The copyrights of the conlan that's not created by Phychias is owned by its creator. &copy; ---
+The copyrights of the conlans that's not created by Phychias is owned by its creator. &copy; ---

 </footer>